SoLoPO: Unlocking Long-Context Capabilities in LLMs via Short-to-Long Preference Optimization: Experimental Results

 \paragraph{Decoupling long-context alignment yields better results.}

 As shown in Figure~\ref{fig:perfor_solo_variant}, \ours outperforms Expand-Long-PO, a non-decoupled approach across different PO algorithms.
 We posit

 that the decoupled approach, through SoLo-RA, explicitly improves the model's contextual knowledge utilization ability by enabling direct comparison between short and long contexts, while explicitly strengthening the model's perception of rewards and preferences.
 We further test the contextual knowledge utilization ability of different models on \textit{NIAH-Plus}~\citep{zhao-etal-2024-longagent} to validate the above claim.
 As shown in Table~\ref{tab:naih}, \ours achieves consistently greater improvements over Expand-Long-ORPO, confirming the rationality and effectiveness of our decoupled approach.
-Similar trends can be observed in the results of DPO and SimPO presented in Table \ref{tab:full_naih}.
+Similar trends can be observed in the results of DPO and SimPO presented in Table \ref{tab:full_naih}. {Additionally, Figure~\ref{fig:niah_all} in Appendix~\ref{sec:detailed_bench_res} presents heatmaps of model performance on \textit{NIAH-Plus} when trained with different ORPO variants.
+Compared to Long-ORPO or Expand-Long ORPO, SoLo-ORPO significantly enhances the model's ability to retrieve information across various depths and context lengths in both single-hop and multi-hop settings, which further supports our claim.}

-\paragraph{Direct reward alignment matters.} To validate the effectiveness of SoLo-RA, we compare it with an approximation we termed short-to-long KL divergence (SoLo-KL):

-Here, we employ the absolute function to ensure non-negative training loss.
-From the reward expressions in Table~\ref{tab:s2l_app_obj}, one can observe that SoLo-KL also promotes the convergence between $r_\phi(x_{\text{short}},y_w)$ and $r_\phi(x_{\text{long}},y_w)$.
-For DPO and SimPO, SoLo-KL is equivalent to SoLo-RA, as the reward coefficients $\beta$ can be integrated into the coefficient $\alpha$ in equation (\ref{short2long_obj}).
-As shown in Figure~\ref{fig:perfor_solo_variant}, for DPO and SimPO, the performance of SoLo-KL and SoLo-RA is comparable, with minor differences attributed to the slight variations in $\alpha$.
-However, for ORPO, SoLo-RA significantly outperforms SoLo-KL on both benchmarks, demonstrating the effectiveness of direct reward alignment.